phaserblast/ComfyUI-DGXSparkSafetensorsLoader/README.md

 ![FLUX.2-dev memory usage](https://github.com/user-attachments/assets/6a3a4ff7-bc4e-47ea-99b7-d4961b505a01)

 # Known Issues
-This currently doesn't seem to work with machines that have discrete GPUs, although the loading problem isn't as bad on systems without shared memory.
+Some .safetensors models won't load.
+For example, I couldn't get qwen_image_edit_2509_fp8_e4m3fn.safetensors to load.
 In this case, just use the normal model loader included with ComfyUI.